-How to downgrade your card
+How to downgrade your Chase card

 How to make the most of your upgrade or downgrade

 Timing is everything when you are switching from one card to another.
-If you are moving to a card with a lower annual fee or no fee, make sure you change within a timeframe to avoid paying the fee for the old card.
+If you are moving to a card with a lower annual fee or no annual fee, make sure you change within a certain time frame to avoid paying the fee for the old card.

-Ask about rewards transfer
+Ask about how your rewards will transfer

 You have likely accumulated rewards on your current card that you would like to keep.
 When you transition to a new card, make sure you have a clear understanding of how your rewards will be transferred.
-Your rewards will transfer to your new card, but their value might shift.
+Your rewards will likely transfer to your new card, but their value might shift.